 Sebopsoriasis is often patchy at your hairline.
 It can appear on:

-- your eyebrows
+- eyebrows

-- your eyelids
+- eyelids

-- your beard area
+- beard area

 - the area where your nose meets your cheeks

-Even though sebopsoriasis is commonly associated with diffuse scalp psoriasis, the plaques are often thinner with a lighter color and smaller scales.
+Even though sebopsoriasis is commonly associated with scalp psoriasis, the plaques are often thinner with a lighter color and smaller scales.

 Facial psoriasis